Tarik Elyounoussi: International career

 Elyounoussi scored on his debut for the national team against Uruguay on 28 May 2008 after only four minutes on the pitch; this was one of the fastest ever debut goal on the national team.
 He scored his second national team goal on 15 January 2012, in the opening match of 2012 King's Cup against Denmark, which was his fifth cap for Norway.

 Elyounoussi was chosen as captain for the international friendlies against South Africa and Zambia in January 2013, and scored the winning goal in the 1–0 victory against South Africa.

 Personal life

-Elyounoussi was born in Morocco, he represents the Norway national team.
-Elyounoussi is he cousin of Mohamed Elyounoussi, who is also a Norwegian international footballer.
+Elyounoussi was born in Al Hoceima, Morocco and he chose to represents the Norway national team.
+Elyounoussi is the cousin of Mohamed Elyounoussi, who is also a Norwegian international footballer.